zachooz/CSCI1460Final/README.md

 # Summary Generation

-This model is trained the the CNN/Dailymail summarization dataset.
+This model is trained the the CNN/Dailymail summarization dataset and performs extractive summarization.
 To train please call `python main.py -l -T <path to dataset>`

 A pretrained model can be found here: https://drive.google.com/file/d/1hE37YKcWBKeI0YviiUjzrcyYHgboPsAR/view?usp=sharing